Kentucky governor: Death toll from flooding rises to 25 | Science-Environment

 Kentucky governor: Death toll from flooding rises to 25

-Kentuckys governor said it could take weeks to find all the victims of flash flooding that killed at least 25 people when torrential rains swamped towns across Appalachia.Gov.
-Andy Beshear said Saturday that the numbers of victims would likely rise significantly as a result of record flash flooding over the past several days.This is an ongoing natural disaster, Beshear told Fox News.
+At least 25 people died including four children when torrential rains swamped towns across Appalachia, Kentuckys governor said Saturday.Gov.
+Andy Beshear said the number would likely rise significantly and it could take weeks to find all the victims of the record flash flooding.This is an ongoing natural disaster, Beshear told Fox News.

 - Country: